 Universal Analytics (Tracking ID: UA-XXXXXX-X)

-For now, both types of properties are supported, but it's highly recommended to use Google Analytics 4, as the other one will stop processing data on July 1, 2023.
+For now, both types of properties are supported, but it's highly recommended to use Google Analytics 4, as the other one stopped processing data on July 1, 2023.

 Connect Google Analytics to Your Website

 To connect Google Analytics to your website, you only need to know the Measurement ID of your Google Analytics 4 property.

 At the top of the Property column, select your property

 Click the data stream for which you need the ID

 The ID (G-XXXXXXX) appears in the top right

 Create a New Google Analytics 4 Property (Optional)

 1. In your Google Analytics account, open the Admin section in the bottom left, and click Create property: